FumoNeko/7dtd/README.md

 # Description
 This is a simple damage calculator for 7 days to die Alpha 20.6.
+As of right now v0.1a this can only calculate the damage of a wooden club.

 # Todo
 <li>Armor needs testing.</li>